AlparDuman/archive-video-batch/README.md

-# Archive Video Batch
+# Archive Media Batch

-A windows batch wrapping [FFmpeg](https://www.ffmpeg.org/) to convert videos for archiving using drag & drop.
+A windows batch wrapping [FFmpeg](https://www.ffmpeg.org/) to convert media (music, image, video) for archiving using drag & drop.

 > [!WARNING]
 > Output video files only contain video streams and audio streams from the original video file.
 Subtitles, chapters and all other metadata are therefore not copied!